-PEF supports legislation to correct the inequities in pension tiers including, but not limited to, service credit percentages and additional years of service credit.
+PEF supports legislation to correct the inequities in pension tiers including, but not limited to, increasing and equalizing service credit percentages and additional years of service credit, allowing all public sector workers to retire without penalty upon the attainment of age 55 with 30 or more years of service, reducing and equalizing employee contributions to the plan.
 This can also include allowing all accrued vacation and sick leave accruals to be part of the final average salary used for the pension calculation.